ethyca/fides/docs/fidesops/docs/development/jetbrains_debugging.md

 ### Run/Debug Configuration

-Set up a Run/Debug Configuration so that breakpoints can be hit in the Fidesops sourcecode.
+Set up a Run/Debug Configuration so that breakpoints can be hit in the f sourcecode.

 Go to: **Run/Debug Configurations** -> **+** -> **Python**

-- To debug Fidesops, debug the `<path on your machine>/src/fidesops/main.py` script
+- To debug fidesops, debug the `<path on your machine>/src/fidesops/main.py` script
 - Make sure to select **Use specified interpreter** set the Remote Python Docker Compose *(created in the previous section)*
 - Add `FIDESOPS__CONFIG_PATH=/fidesops` to **Environment variables**